floDKDO/EZVN/README.md

 If you would like to test the current version (on Windows only for now), you can:
 1. Download the Release
 2. Inside the folder you just downloaded, type ```cmake -B build``` and ```cmake --build build```
 3. Open *build/EZVN.sln* with Visual Studio 2022 and launch the project.
-You can also take *EZVN.exe* from *build/Release*, put it inside *build/* and run it
+You can also take *EZVN.exe* from *build/Debug* or *build/Release*, put it inside *build/* and run it

 ## Project architecture:
 - *resources/*: all the resources used by the engine.
 It contains multiple subfolders: